BruceEckel/ThinkingInPython/Markdown/02_Python_for_Programmers.md

 Classes
 -------

-Like everything else in Python, the definition of a class uses a minimum of additional syntax.
-You use the `class` keyword, and inside the body you use `def` to create methods.
+Like most things in Python, class definitions use minimal syntax.
+You start with the `class` keyword followed by the class name and a colon.
+Inside the (indented) class body you use `def` to create methods.
 Here's a simple class:

 ```python
 # PythonForProgrammers/SimpleClass.py